• Skip to primary navigation

 • Using a round 7–8cm (3 inches) ravioli cutter, cut out as many circles as you can get.

-• Add 1 tsp of cream-cheese and one of pesto on half of the circles.
+• Add 1 teaspoon of cream-cheese and one of pesto on half of the circles.

 • Lightly brush water around the edge of the circles.
 Place a second circle on top over the filling and use a fork to crimp the edges all around.